S0AndS0/100-days-of-code/rounds/_r000/007_bash-branching-without-if.md

 layout: post
 title: Bash Branching Without If
 date: 2020-05-04 10:10:35 -0700
-#date_updated:  # Optional and formatted like Mon May  4 10:10:35 PDT 2020 above
+#date_updated:  # Optional and formatted like 'date' above
 description: "`if`, `then`, and `fi` can be optional when `elif` is not used"
 time_to_live: 1800
 ---